cosimameyer/cosimameyer.com/content/post/2022-04-16-how-to-adapt-hugo-portio-to-a-more-personal-website/index.md

 ---

-## Setting up an RSS feed of your website
+## Setting up an RSS Feed of Your Website

 An RSS feed can come in handy if you want to publish the content of your blog, [for instance on R-bloggers](post/adding-your-hugo-academic-blog-to-r-bloggers-and-python-bloggers/).
 For Hugo Portio, you need to add an `rss.xlm` file and tweak it a bit.
 But that ist straightforward: